devKaos117/tech.lib/tech.lib/Networks/TCP.md

 ---
+category: protocol
+subjects:
+  - networks
 full_form: Transmission Control Protocol
 acronym: TCP
-subjects:
-  - networks
 tags:
-  - protocol
+  - networks/protocol
 ---

 ## Definition
-One of the core protocols of the internet suite, TCP is a connection-oriented protocol that provides a reliable, in-order, byte-stream service to applications with loss-detection capabilities on top of [[IP]]
+One of the core protocols of the internet suite, TCP is a connection-oriented protocol that provides a reliable, in-order, byte-stream service to applications with loss-detection capabilities on top of [[Networks/IP|IP]]

 ## TCP Segment
 ```mermaid